alfmep/libiomultiplex/README.md

 ## How to build and install

-In no configure script is present, first run:
+If no configure script is present, first run:
 ```
 ./autogen.sh
 ```